EdgeCaser/facebeak/README.md

   1. Open command prompt (Windows) or terminal (Mac/Linux)
   2. Navigate to the program folder
   3. Type `python gui_launcher.py` and press Enter
+- **NEW**: If you see many false positive detections, increase Min Confidence to 0.6-0.7
+- **NEW**: If Faster R-CNN produces false positives, disable its multi-view option
 - **NEW**: If database issues occur, check the logs in the `logs/` directory
 - **NEW**: Use `python sync_database.py` to fix database/file mismatches
 - For other issues, check the output box for error messages